jorisdevrede/mkdocs-jorisdevrede.github.io/docs/knowledge-work/absorption-speed.md

 So opt for reading over listening when you need to take in information, and write your knowledge down so others can make that choice too.
 All it takes is a little focus.

-## How To / Next Steps

-- read Deep Work
--